The Clout-Chasing King Who Got Ratioed by a Rock — Modern Paraphrase | nocap.bible

 "So if you DIDN'T act with integrity — and we all know you didn't — then let fire come out from Abimelech and consume the leaders of Shechem and Beth-millo.
 And let fire come out from Shechem and Beth-millo and consume Abimelech."

 Then Jotham bounced.
 He ran to Beer and stayed there, far from his brother's reach.
 But his words?
 Those didn't go anywhere.
-They hung in the air like a prophecy waiting to land.
+They hung in the air like a waiting to land.
 And spoiler: every single word came true. ⚡

 God Hits Send on the Karma ⚖️

-Abimelech ruled over for three years.
+ruled over for three years.
 Three years of a throne built on blood money and mass murder.
 And then God moved.

 The leaders of Shechem set up ambushes on the mountaintops and started robbing everyone who passed by, cutting off Abimelech's supply lines and undermining his authority.
-The alliance was falling apart from the inside.
-Toxic partnerships always self-destruct eventually. 💯
+The alliance was falling apart from the inside. partnerships always self-destruct eventually. 💯

 Gaal Talks Big at the Party 🍷